lov/QLVJ/README.md

 ## System requirements

-OSX 10.9 Mavericks or later
+* OSX 10.9 Mavericks or later
-OSX 10.11 El Capitan required for generating QC thumnbails
+* OSX 10.11 El Capitan required for generating QC thumnbails (see notes below!)

 ## Dev-Notes

 * There is a bug in the Quicklook API on OSX 10.9 and 10.10 which makes impossible to create an OpenGL context in a plugin.
-Apple fixes this issue on OSX 10.11
+Apple fixed this issue on OSX 10.11 on some configurations, but others still won't work...
-* You can use HTML data representation for some kind of media types like audio, maybe WebGL will work too, however, WebKit plugins won't.